 First aid is the first line of defence from infection and has been known to save lives on countless occasions.
 We often do not see the need for first aid when it comes to our dogs, but rest assured it is essential for every dog owner to be well versed in any first aid they can gain knowledge in to help the dog.
 All forms of first aid are great to know, but one that is beneficial but rarely thought of is how to treat a dog who comes to close to barbed wire.

 Barbed Wire Danger

 Barbed wire is a common material used for a number of reasons.
 The most common reason is when putting up a fence.
 Barbed wire is put in place to keep something in or keep something out.
 Whatever the case may be barbed wire is used in a lot of areas and sometimes these areas are abandoned leaving the dangerous material out where any animal can come in contact with it.

 Dogs love to run and they do not always watch where they are going.
-A dog running at full speed as dogs like to do can sometimes run them directly into a barbed wire.
+A dog running at full speed as dogs like to do can sometimes run them directly into barbed wire.
 Typical fencing is easy to bet out of, but the pointy aspect of barbed wire makes it difficult to remove without tearing at the skin and doing considerable damage.
-Should your dog become entangled in the barbed wire this is what you need to have on hand in order to assist your dog without causing additional damage.
+Should your dog become entangled in the barbed wire this is what you need to have on hand in order to assist your dog without causing additional damage?

 - Clean Cloth

 Treating your Dog

 The dog will likely be trying to get himself out of the barbed wire, so ensure that you approach the dog in a non-threatening manner.
 Talk to him calmly and comfort the dog by petting him preferably where there is no barbed wire.
 With scissors parallel to the dog’s skin begin to cut the hair away from the barbed wire.
 Should the wound be deep make sure that you use water to wet the scissors, so the cut hair adheres to the scissors rather than falling into the wound.